 - 6-lug to heavy duty single 10-lug

 - 8-lug heavy duty dually to 10-lug heavy duty dually

 Felipe Maciel for Dubai Police skin (Update 2.0).

 BeamNG for the Grand Marshal light bar used on that car.

 You can use this mod for whatever, edit it, reupload modified version (but only on the forums and credit me) or even use it as part of your mod (then also credit).

 Idk if I will update it, idk what kinds of values I could change yet, things like air resistance can't be modified like this.

-Universal mod for editing global physics properties of all official cars and most mods!
+Universal mod for editing physics properties and swapping parts for official cars and most mods!